swipswaps/MarikoDoom/README.md

 # MarikoDoom
-Play Doom on your Nintendo Switch without CFW!
+Play Doom on your Nintendo Switch without CFW.

 ## What is this?
 This repository lets you play the levels of the original Doom (shareware) in your Nintendo Switch's hidden browser.
 No costum firmware needed.

 Though, it won't be running on your Switch but rather on the computer you are running the server on.

-Effectively this is a crude game streaming server with kind of high latency, low resolution and "some" (lol) dropped frames, so yes, worse than Stadia ;)
+Effectively this is a crude game streaming server with very low resolution and a low framerate.
+Even after optimizing the engine to minimize stuttering it still randomly happens.
+In this case close the browser, go to the home screen, reconnect and repeat if it still stutters.
+I'm not sure what is causing this but I suspect it's from filling the memory with a lot of cached frames (which to my knowledge is not a solveable issue...)

 To keep it simple, I used ViZDoom as my engine since it allows easy access to the frame buffer.